wannesvl/topaf/README.md

 Aside from all supported options of IPOPT in CasADi, the following options are available

--   `N`: The number of discretization steps
+-   `N`: The number of discretization steps (default: 199)

--   `Nt`: The number of returned time points in the solution
+-   `Ts`: The sampling frequency, used when transforming the solution back to time (default: 0.01 s).

--   `reg`: A regularization factor added to the goal function to avoid singular arcs in the solution
+-   `reg`: A regularization factor added to the goal function to avoid singular arcs in the solution (default: 1e-20)

 Finally, the instance method